Dsek-LTH/dsek-app/README.md

    6. Under "What's new in this version" add some changelog notes
    7. Click "Save" and "Add to review", then "Send to review"
    8. Wait for review to complete. _(It happens that we get rejected, usually just small fixes though)_

+# Building locally

+Using the scripts (from package.json) that end in `:local` it is possible to build locally instead of building on Expo's servers.
+To set this up follow the guide on https://docs.expo.dev/get-started/set-up-your-environment/?mode=development-build&buildEnv=local&platform=android&device=physical except `npx expo install expo-dev-client`

+The scripts `npx expo run:android` and `npx expo run:ios` (specifically `expo prebuild`) will generate an android/ or ios/ directory.
+This will cause `eas build` to complain about bare workflow.
+To fix this, simply remove the android/ or ios/ directory.

 # How to update